WCEM-FM

 WCEM-FM (106.3 MHz, "Coast Country 103.9/106.3") is a radio station playing a country music format.
 It broadcasts from Cambridge, Maryland.
-It is owned by the Draper Holdings Business Trust, as part of a cluster with CBS/Fox affiliate WBOC-TV (channel 16), NBC affiliate WRDE-LD (channel 31), Telemundo affiliate WBOC-LD (channel 42), and sister radio stations WBOC-FM, WTDK, WCEM, WAAI and WRDE-FM.
+It is owned by the Draper Holdings Business Trust, as part of a cluster with CBS/Fox affiliate WBOC-TV (channel 16), NBC affiliate WRDE-LD (channel 31), Telemundo affiliate WBOC-LD (channel 42), and sister radio stations WBOC-FM, WTDK, WAAI and WRDE-FM.
 The station broadcasts from its studios in Cambridge Marketplace.
 WCEM-FM's transmitter is located in Cambridge.

 In addition to its usual music programming, WCEM-FM broadcasts Baltimore Ravens games and little league baseball all-star games during the summer.

 History

 The station was assigned the callsign WCEM-FM on January 29, 1968.
 On June 1, 1981, the station changed its call sign to WESP-FM.
 On November 1, 1983, the station's call sign reverted to WCEM-FM.
+It was the FM sister station of WCEM (1240 AM).

-On March 4, 2022, WCEM-FM rebranded as "Coast Country 103.9/106.3", with a simulcast of WRDE-FM/103.9—Berlin.
+On March 4, 2022, WCEM-FM rebranded as "Coast Country 103.9/106.3", with a simulcast of WRDE-FM 103.9 from Berlin.